Naegeli-Franceschetti-Jadassohn SyndromeSymptoms, Doctors, Treatments, Advances & More

 Sight MD PA

-.
+Maria Barbe is an Ophthalmologist practicing medicine in Wyomissing, Pennsylvania.
 Dr. Barbe is rated as an Experienced provider by MediFind in the treatment of Naegeli-Franceschetti-Jadassohn Syndrome.
-Her top areas of expertise are Strabismus, Esotropia, Amblyopia, and Epicanthal Folds.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Strabismus, Esotropia, Amblyopia, and Epicanthal Folds.
+Dr. Barbe is board certified in American Board Of Ophthalmology.

 Penn State Health Medical Group - All About Children

-.
+Abimbola Ajayi is a Pediatrics provider practicing medicine in West Reading, Pennsylvania.
 Dr. Ajayi is rated as an Experienced provider by MediFind in the treatment of Naegeli-Franceschetti-Jadassohn Syndrome.
-Her top areas of expertise are Obesity in Children, Autism Spectrum Disorder, EEC Syndrome, and Ectodermal Dysplasias.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Obesity in Children, Autism Spectrum Disorder, Ectodermal Dysplasias, and Zlotogora-Ogur Syndrome.
+Dr. Ajayi is board certified in American Board Of Pediatrics.

 Published Date: May 01, 2013